In Defense of Traffic Cops

 In the early 20th century, as traffic signals were being introduced, to phase out human control (New York City got its first traffic cops in 1903), there was a raging debate over which system — man or machine — was more efficient.
 Burton Marsh, the first full-time urban traffic engineer in the U.S., argued in 1927 that “a competent traffic officer working at his best can usually handle traffic at an individual right-angle corner better than any other means of control of that individual corner yet developed…. the officer can take advantage of variations in the volume of traffic on the two streets and give to each street that proportion of time best suited to it at that minute.”

 There’s one major drawback with having traffic cops control intersections, of course, as my DOT contact pointed out: They cannot effectively coordinate with other intersections “down the line.”
 So they may unwitting send too many vehicles toward a cluttered intersection two blocks away, and not enough toward an empty stretch of road in the other.

 There’s one other potential problem, though I’ve not seen this in New York City.
 In many places — e.g., Moscow — traffic cops are famously corrupt.
 So rather than making things better they may just be “rent-seeking” as it were.
 Or, to paraphrase Chicago mayor Richard Daley, they are there “to preserve the existing disorder.”
 In Mexico City, they’ve tackled this problem in an interesting way: By hiring only women to direct traffic.
 The “swans,” as they are called, pictured below, are beacons of propriety and a delightful addition to the often mean streets of the D.F.

 This entry was posted on Friday, June 13th, 2008 at 8:02 am and is filed under Etc., Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.